anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 - Microsoft 365 Apps can be configured for Windows 10 and later / Windows 11 devices.
 - Microsoft 365 Apps for business can be configured using XML data.
 - Microsoft 365 Apps can be assigned as a **Required** app to a pilot user group.
-- A managed Windows device can receive the assignment.
+- A managed Windows device can receive the Microsoft 365 Apps assignment.
-- App install status can be monitored from Intune.
+- Microsoft 365 Apps install status can be monitored from Intune.
-- Installation issues can be captured and documented for troubleshooting.
+- Microsoft 365 Apps installation can be verified from the device managed apps view.
-- This deployment can later support Windows Autopilot validation.
+- The deployment can later support Windows Autopilot validation.

 ---